-- 12.20.1 The MMA is an area defined by a radius around a goal/target or an otherwise clearly defined area within which results will be achieved by markers. - 12.20.2 The MMA will be provided for each task in which markers are used. - 12.20.3 Competitors not achieving a physical mark within the MMA will be scored by track point or by their observer within limits described on the TDS (in events with observers).
+- 12.20.1 The MMA is an area defined by a radius around a goal/target or an otherwise clearly defined area within which results will be achieved by markers. - 12.20.2 The MMA will be provided for each task in which markers are used. - 12.20.3 Competitors not achieving a physical mark within the MMA will be scored by track point.